Add to your Claude Code skills

 No comments yet.
 Be the first to share your thoughts!

-Scholar All-In-One — A research infrastructure for AI agents.
+Scholar All-In-One — an academic harness for AI agents.

 The default and recommended way to use ScholarAIO is simple: install it, configure it once, and open this repository directly with your coding agent.